equalitie/ouisync/doc/paper.md

 stored on their device.
 Ouisync does it by making repositories with blind access indistinguishable from those with read/write access for as long as they are locked.

+Note however, that the GUI application allows the user to “Remember Password” (where the secret is 32 Bytes generated either randomly or through a password hashing function).
+The plausible deniability argument does not hold when this option is enabled.

 This is achieved by always filling in fields with random data which would normally not be present or would be empty.
 This includes the encrypted read and write keys in the metadata table (see section [Metadata and local passwords](#metadata-and-local-passwords) for more information).

-Because one of the main use cases of Ouisync is storing other people's data without having access to them, a user can always claim than any locked repository on their device is just a blind repository they store on someone else's behalf.
+Since storing other people's data without being able to access it is one of the three Ouisync features, a user can always claim that any locked repository on their device is just a blind repository they store on someone else's behalf.

-Ouisync also supports another type of plausible deniability: user can plausibly deny they have a write access to a repository while admitting they only have a read access.
+Ouisync also supports another type of plausible deniability: user can plausibly deny they have a write access to a repository while admitting they only have read access.
 To do this they must use two separate local passwords: one for reading and one for writing.
 The metadata contains two separate entries, one to store the read key encrypted with the local read password and one to store the write key encrypted with the local write password.
-If the user truly has only read access the write secret entry is filled with random junk instead, analogously to the blind case.
+If the user truly has only read access the write secret entry is filled with random junk instead, analogously to the blind token usecase.
 Note that even if only one local password is used, the metadata still contains two separate entries, one for the write key and one for the read key.
 They are just encrypted using the same password.